What to Do Next if You Have an App Idea: Tips for a Successful Start

 “I have an app idea: what do I do after formulating it clearly?”

-Given your question, it's time to talk of how to validate your app idea and compare it with existing ones on the market.
+Given your question, it's time to talk about how to validate your app idea and compare it with existing ones on the market.
 After all, you're not going to work in a vacuum, you'll be surrounded by competitors (whether you like it or not).

 Specify the main goal of your Android or iPhone app ideas.
 The project goal isn't just the execution of certain functions by the mobile application.
 Do your best to formulate the main purpose of your program in terms of what emotions it would bring to the user, what problems it is going to solve (besides the obvious ones).